vivi90/a-la-carte/README.md

 link: '/stuff/:id'
 title: 'Delete a thing'
 type: 'DELETE'
-layout: default
 ---
 ```

 ### Edit the design

 The default UI is mostly described through the `css/style.css` file and a couple short jQuery scripts in the `/_layouts/default.html` layout.
-To use different layouts at the same time, just create multiple entry points like `index.html` but with different layout directive in it.
+To use different designs at the same time, just create multiple entry points like `index.html` but with different layout directive in it.

 # Contact
  * [Vivien Richter](mailto:vivien-richter@outlook.de)